aaronparker/nerdio-actions/tools/README.md

 To prepare a virtual machine to be migrated from a third party virtual desktop solution to Azure Virtual Desktop or Windows 365, scripts here can be used to uninstall third party agents.

+> [!WARNING]
+> Uninstall scripts will uninstall target agents without confirmation.
+Use the `-WhatIf` parameter to determine which software will be uninstalled.

+> [!CAUTION]
+> The `Remove-` scripts will delete directories and registry keys.
+Use Use the `-WhatIf` parameter to determine which directories and keys will be removed.

 ## Citrix

 ### Uninstall-CitrixAgents.ps1